Brannydonowt/autoinsta/README.md

 ```
 docker build -t autoinsta .
 ```
+You **MUST** be running in headless mode for Docker to run succesfully.

 I'm new to using Docker, so if there are any problems please raise an issue and I'll jump on it!

 ### Running Locally